Driven in their work for equity, two Latrobe Valley educators have been recognised with major accolades ahead of Victorian Education Week.

 “The theme of Victorian Education Week is ‘Building Connections’, and Teach For Australia is so proud of the work Alanah and Keita are doing alongside fellow educators in the Latrobe Valley to build strong connections in service of the children and young people of this region,” Teach For Australia (TFA) CEO Melodie Potts Rosevear said.

-Passionate about ensuring her students develop the reading and writing skills they need to succeed, Alanah will use her scholarship for further postgraduate training in literacy education.
+Alanah is passionate about ensuring her students develop the reading and writing skills they need to succeed.
+She will use her scholarship for further postgraduate training in literacy education.

 “Our students all need to be leaving school with excellent reading and writing skills so that they are well-equipped to pursue their future pathways,” Alanah said.